akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ## Chapter 1 ⬩ The geese know a stranger’s fear

-Beatrice bounded across the meadow, crying, her legs driven forward by a flock of geese, the gander hissing at the intruder, its neck low, wings half-spread, leading the furious chase.

-Her mother and father were nowhere in sight.

-Then a hand caught her arm.
+A hand caught her arm.

 ‘Don’t move.’

-A boy stood beside her, well-dressed and calm in a way that seemed impossible.
-He stared down the geese, spreading his arms wide, his cloak opening like great wings.
+Beatrice could no longer run anyway.
+The grip hurt.
+She tried to pull free and could not.
+The face above her was a boy’s face, pale, and he was looking past her.

+She followed his gaze and saw white feathers and hissing orange beaks.
+The gander so close now that she could see the black of his tongue.

+*I got too close.*

+The boy was already past her, larger than life with his dark cloak spread wide to block the geese.
+She had not seen him move.
+One moment he was holding her; the next he was a wall between her and the birds.

+The gander stopped, orange feet skidding in the mud.
+The hiss died in his throat as the birds behind him collided, squawked, and fell silent.

+Beatrice stared.
+Her mouth opened and no sound came, except her panting breath.

-The geese slowed and hissed uncertainly.
-Then, one by one, they turned and waddled back towards the pond.
+One by one they turned and waddled back towards the pond.

-The girl stared after them, mouth open, panting hard.
-Her heart was still hammering in her chest.
-She wiped her eyes with the back of her sleeve.
-It took a few moments to catch her breath.
+She stood in the quiet.
+Her heart was beating in her teeth.
+Her legs were still shaking.

-‘How... how did you do that?’
+‘How did you do that?’

+She wiped her nose on the back of her sleeve and stared at the boy, who was brushing a feather from his tunic as if he had stepped over a puddle.

-‘My father owns all the geese.
-My nurse keeps them.’
+‘My father owns all the geese,’ he said matter‑of‑factly.
+‘My nurse keeps them.’

-She dried her eyes.
-‘Don’t be silly!
-How can someone own *all* the geese?’

-The boy just stared at her with an odd expression.

-"Beatrice?!
-Come here!"
-A woman called from the edge of the meadow, shielding her eyes from the sun with one hand.

-Beatrice turned towards the voice.
-"Oh.
-Coming, Mother!"

-She looked back to thank the boy, but the meadow where he had stood was empty.
-She scanned the grass, the reeds, the edge of the pond.
-Nothing.
-He was *gone*.

----

-### My mother’s hand on my head
+Beatrice frowned.

+‘Don’t be silly; no one owns all the geese.
+They belong to the river.’

+The boy watched her with pale eyes, not in anger, not with amusement, but something she had no word for.

+‘Beatrice!
+Come here!’

+She turned towards the voice.
+Her mother was a small figure at the meadow’s edge, her hand shielding her eyes against the sun.

+‘Coming, Mother!’

+She looked back, but the boy was gone.

+She scanned the horizon, the reeds, the silver water, the dark line of the trees.
+Nothing to say that she hadn’t imagined him, except that the geese were still retreating and her arm still ached.

+She walked towards her mother.
+Her legs were unsteady.

-Beatrice’s mother scooped her up, laughing.
+Her mother scooped her up, laughing.
 ‘Did you find the geese?’

 ‘The geese found *me*, Mother.
 Why were they chasing me?’

-‘It's likely because they don’t know you, dear.’
+‘You aren’t part of their flock, dear.
+They don’t know you yet, that’s all.’

 Beatrice sniffled.
-‘Then can I have one of my own, Mother?
-So it knows me?’
+The boy’s words were still there, lodged somewhere beneath her ribs. *My father owns all the geese.* As if a person could own a wild thing.

+‘Could they?’ she murmured.
+‘Mother, I should like to have a goose that knows me.’

+Her mother looked down at her, and her tired face softened into a loving look Beatrice would remember for the rest of her life.

-Her mother gave a warm, tired smile.
-‘We’ll raise one together.
-I’ll teach you.’
+‘We’ll raise one together,’ she said.
+‘I’ll teach you.’

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

 ## Chapter 2 ⬩ A speckled egg warm in the straw

-Three days later, Mother took Beatrice’s hand and walked her down the lane towards the river.
+Mother was as good as her word.
+Three days later, she took Beatrice’s hand and they walked down the lane towards the river.

 ‘Where are we going?’